Wills, Trusts and Estate Planning

 Why Trust Monteforte Law, P.C.
 With Your Estate Plan?

 You have a lot of options when it comes to writing an estate plan, but we think you will be disappointed in many of them.
-Yes, there are free documents available online, but how do you know if an internet will is legally binding?
+Yes, there are free documents available online, but how do you know if an internet Will is legally binding?
 Who is there to answer your questions about designating beneficiaries or naming guardians for minor children?
 Unfortunately, when you use free internet documents, you get what you pay for.

-There are also bigger law firms with huge advertising budgets out there, but at Monteforte Law, P.C., you will always deal with attorney Michael Monteforte, Jr. because he’s the only attorney at the firm.
+There are also bigger law firms with huge advertising budgets out there, but at Monteforte Law, P.C., you will always deal with attorney Michael Monteforte, Jr. because he is the only attorney at the firm.
 When you have questions or need to schedule a follow-up appointment, you will always be able to get a hold of him.